-In order to win the award, the team must demonstrate excellent understanding of safe design concepts and the application to their car and the manufacturing process.
-Furthermore, the winning team must be able to demonstrate safe working practices as well as an overall proactive approach to their own and other people's safety at the event.
-In their submission the team will also explain which changes they have implemented to achieve higher standards of safety.
+To be eligible for the award, the team must demonstrate excellent understanding of safe design concepts, road safety, and safe manufacturing process.
+Furthermore, the team must be able to demonstrate safe working practices as well as an overall proactive approach to their own and other people's safety at the event, both in the paddocks and on the track.
+In their submission, the team will also explain changes they have implemented to achieve higher standards of safety both on and off the track.

-In order to be eligibility for this Award the winning team must have successfully passed technical inspection.
+To be eligible for the Safety Award the team must successfully pass technical inspection.